 1.6 Limits on deferred examinations

 1.6.1 A deferred examination is a final opportunity for a student to sit their central examination at a specified later date in order to complete requirements for the course.
-It is up to the student to take this opportunity to sit their examination.
+The student must take this opportunity to sit their examination to complete the requirements of the course.

-1.6.3 If, in exceptional circumstances, a student is unable to undertake a deferred examination and they can provide evidence to support exceptional or medical grounds they should make a written request to Student Business Services.
+1.6.3 If a student is unable to undertake a deferred examination and they can provide evidence to support exceptional or special circumstances they may submit an application for a Review of Final Grade on the basis of special consideration.